 If PD1 mode is terminated by a non-enabled interrupt, the program execution returns to the instruction where PD1 took effect.
 If PD1 mode is terminated by an enabled interrupt, the interrupt service routine will be executed first, then the program execution returns to the instruction where PD1 took effect.
-In the case with an enabled, interrupt, the GIE bit in the CSR and the NMIE bit in the interrupt enable register (IER) must also be set in order for the interrupt service routine to execute; otherwise, execution returns to the instruction where PD1 took effect upon PD1 mode termination by an enabled interrupt.
+In the case with an enabled interrupt, the GIE bit in the CSR and the NMIE bit in the interrupt enable register (IER) must also be set in order for the interrupt service routine to execute; otherwise, execution returns to the instruction where PD1 took effect upon PD1 mode termination by an enabled interrupt.

 PD2 and PD3 modes can only be aborted by device reset.
-Table 32 summarizes all the power-down modes.
+Table 33 summarizes all the power-down modes.

-Table 32.
+Table 33.
 Characteristics of the Power-Down Modes

 PRWD FIELD (BITS 15-10) POWER-DOWN MODE WAKE-UP METHOD EFFECT ON CHIP'S OPERATION 000000 No power-down 001001 PD1 Wake by an enabled interrupt CPU halted (except for the interrupt logic) Power-down mode blocks the internal clock inputs at the 010001 PD1 Wake by an enabled or non-enabled interrupt boundary of the CPU, preventing most of the CPU's logic from switching.
 During PD1, EDMA transactions can proceed between peripherals and internal memory.
-011010 PD2 Wake by a device reset Input clock to the PLL stops generating clocks.
+011010 PD2† Wake by a device reset Output clock from PLL is halted, stopping the internal clock structure from switching and resulting in the entire chip being halted.
 All register and internal RAM contents are preserved.
+All functional I/O "freeze" in the last state when the PLL clock is turned off.
+011100 PD3† Wake by a device reset Input clock to the PLL stops generating clocks.
+All register and internal RAM contents are preserved.
 All functional I/O freeze in the last state when the PLL clock is turned off.
 Following reset, the PLL needs time to re-lock, just as it does following power-up.
 Wake-up from PD3 takes longer than wake-up from PD2 because the PLL needs to be re-locked, just as it does following power-up.
-011100 PD3 Wake by a device reset Input clock to the PLL stops generating clocks.
-All register and internal RAM contents are preserved.
-All functional I/O "freeze" in the last state when the PLL clock is turned off.
-Following reset, the PLL needs time to re-lock, just as it does following power-up.
-Wake-up from PD3 takes longer than wake-up from PD2 because the PLL needs to be re-locked, just as it does following power-up.
 It is recommended to use the PLLPWDN bit (PLLCSR.1) as an alternative to PD3.
-All others Reserved = power-supply sequencing system-level design considerations
+All others Reserved power-supply sequencing system-level design considerations

-&lt;sup>† When entering PD2 and PD3, all functional I/O remains in the previous state.
+[†] When entering PD2 and PD3, all functional I/O remains in the previous state.
 However, for peripherals which are asynchronous in nature or peripherals with an external clock source, output signals may transition in response to stimulus on the inputs.
 Under these conditions, peripherals will not operate according to specifications.